codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 This way you get maximum flexibility on what build and push steps are doing in your pipelines.

 >It is important to notice that if you haven't set a default registry on your Codefresh account, or define a specific registry in the build step itself, the pipeline doesn't know where to push the created docker image.

+### Using the new build step on a specific pipeline

+Instead of enabling globally the new build step on your account, you can also enable it on a specific pipeline (and keep all other pipelines with the previous behavior) by using the `build_version` property in the root of the pipeline:

+{% highlight yaml %}
+{% raw %}
+version: '1.0'
+build_version: 'v2'
+steps:
+  main_clone:
+    title: Cloning main repository...
+    type: git-clone
+    repo: 'codefreshdemo/cf-example-build-and-push'
+    revision: 'master'
+    git: github
+  build_my_app:
+    title: Building Node.Js Docker Image
+    type: build
+    image_name: my-node-js-app
+    working_directory: '.'
+    tag: 'master'
+    dockerfile: Dockerfile
+    registry: 'gcr'

+{% endraw %}
+{% endhighlight %}

+This pipeline is able to use the new `registry` property because we declare at the root of the pipeline that the enhanced version of the build step will be used.

 ### Using the new Docker image dashboard/API